 What is a Central Vacuum System?

-A Central Vacuum System is a device that is installed into a building which collects dust particles and debris through tubes.
+A Central Vacuum System is a device that is installed in a building that collects dust particles and debris through tubes.

 Studies conducted by the Environmental Protection Agency as well as UC Davis have proven the benefits of central vacuum systems in preventing allergies and respiratory problems.